Navigating Railroad Injuries (FELA) And Employer Retaliation

 Some railroad workers are afraid to report workplace injuries or safety violations for fear that their employer will fire, demote or otherwise retaliate against them for doing so.
 However, it is illegal for a railroad to take any adverse actions against you.
 Railroad workers are protected from retaliation in many circumstances by the FRSA/§ 20109.
 This can include a range of negative behaviors, including investigations, demotions, suspensions, reprimands and failing to promote a deserving employee.
 You only have 180 dates from the date of an adverse action to report inappropriate employer retaliation.
 If you experience any negative workplace treatment after you report an injury or safety violation, you should contact an experienced FELA attorney immediately for counsel.

 Contact Us To Pursue Just Compensation

-If you are injured in a railroad injury, call Atwood, Holsten, Brown, Deaver & Spier at 402-817-2717 or toll free at 800-655-9606 to schedule a free initial case consultation.
+If you are injured in a railroad injury, call Atwood, Holsten, Brown, Deaver, Spier & Israel at 402-817-2717 or toll free at 800-655-9606 to schedule a free initial case consultation.
 You may also contact our firm online.
-With offices in Omaha and Lincoln, we represent injured railroad workers throughout Nebraska and Iowa.
+With offices in Omaha, Lincoln, and Des Moines, we represent injured railroad workers throughout Nebraska and Iowa.

 Visit our railroad injuries FAQ page to learn more about FELA claims and your right to compensation.